Sparse Dynamical Features generation, application to Parkinson's Disease diagnosis: Introduction

 Parkinson's Disease (PD) is a chronic neurodegenerative disorder affecting more than $6$ million persons worldwide as reported by the World Health Organization \citep{Who2016, Dorsey2018}.
 It is primarily caused by the lack of dopamine in the brain, due to the slow death of the dopaminergic cells \citep{Who2016, Balestrino2020}.
 PD is known by the general public for its motor symptoms such as: tremor at rest, rigidity, bradykinesia, akinesia, etc. \citep{Who2016, Balestrino2020}, however, non-motor symptoms may accompany or precede the onset of motor symptoms, sometimes even arriving $20$ years before the onset of the latter \citep{Chaudhuri2005, Kalia2015}.
 Affecting patients on a daily basis, non-motor symptoms are various: pain, fatigue, sleep disturbances, bradyphrenia, communication issues, etc. , only to cite a few \citep{Pfeiffer2016, Witjas2002}.\\

 The diagnosis of PD is entirely clinical and is usually based on the manifestation of the motor symptoms \citep{Berardelli2013}.
 Before the appearance of the latter, patients suffer, raising the urge to look for new biomarkers allowing the early diagnosis of PD.
 The clinical diagnosis of PD is generally based on a pathological diagnosis or on a clinical diagnosis criterion (as the one from the United Kingdom PD Society Brain Research Center \citep{GibbWRG1998}).
-The overall clinical diagnosis accuracy is in the order of $75$ \% according to the World Health Organization \citep{Who2016} or around $79$ \% following \citep{Rizzo2016}.
+The overall clinical diagnosis accuracy is in the order of \mbox{$75$ \%} according to the World Health Organization \citep{Who2016} or around \mbox{$79$ \%} following \citep{Rizzo2016}.
 It is very important to note that the clinical diagnosis accuracy did not significantly improve during the last years particularly in the early stages of the disease where the response to dopaminergic treatment is not clear and less prominent \citep{Rizzo2016}.
-Actually, during the early disease manifestation ($<\!5$ years of disease duration) the clinical diagnosis accuracy is around $53$ \% and even lower, around $26$ \% accuracy, for patients with $<\!3$ years disease duration \citep{Adler2014}.\\

-Electroencephalography (EEG) is a non-invasive method to record the electrical activity on the scalp which has been shown to represent the macroscopic activity of the brain underneath.
-It is used by several studies to assess individuals health conditions and to study brain function in healthy individuals as well as to diagnose various diseases that~alter the brain electrical activity such as: Parkinson's Disease, epilepsy, Alzheimer's, sleep disorders, schizophrenia, etc~\citep{Soufineyestani2020}.
+Actually, during the early disease manifestation ($<\!5$ years of disease duration) the clinical diagnosis accuracy is around \mbox{$53$ \%} and even lower, around \mbox{$26$ \%} accuracy, for patients with $<\!3$ years disease duration \citep{Adler2014}.\\ Electroencephalography (EEG) is a non-invasive method to record the electrical activity on the scalp which has been shown to represent the macroscopic activity of the brain underneath.
+It is used by several studies to assess individuals health conditions and to study brain function in healthy individuals as well as to diagnose various diseases that~alter the brain electrical activity such as: Parkinson's Disease, epilepsy, Alzheimer's, sleep disorders, schizophrenia, etc~\citep{Soufineyestani2020}.\\